 APFW 2019 is an open forestry gathering in the Asia-Pacific region which is conducted every four years in conjunction with the APFC session.
-The overall theme this time was “Forests for peace and well-being”, reflecting the positive dimensions of forestry and the need to proactively integrate forestry into the wider context of environment, society and sustainable development, under which economic, social, human and cultural dimensions are also considered.
+The overall theme this time was “Forests for peace and well-being”, reflecting the positive dimensions of forestry and the need to proactively integrate forestry into the wider context of the environment, society, and sustainable development, under which economic, social, human, and cultural dimensions are also considered.

-The events witnessed the participation from organizations from different parts of the world and collaborators including government, civil society, research, academia, and private sector.
-Plenaries, dialogues, sessions, seminars, workshops, field trips, canopy room events, cultural shows and much more were organized among various other events to discuss the issues faced by forestry sector.
+The events witnessed the participation of organizations from different parts of the world and collaborators including government, civil society, research, academia, and the private sector.
+Plenaries, dialogues, sessions, seminars, workshops, field trips, canopy room events, cultural shows, and much more were organized among various other events to discuss the issues faced by the forestry sector.

-NCCF also attended all the events organized by the Programme for the Endorsement of Forest Certification (PEFC) and made meaningful contribution on diverse issues related to forest certification, particularly in the context of India.
+NCCF also attended all the events organized by the Programme for the Endorsement of Forest Certification (PEFC) and made a meaningful contribution to diverse issues related to forest certification, particularly in the context of India.

-A need was felt that India should also have a mechanism like FLEGT to put ban on import of illegal timber, if any and to encourage use of certified wood and wood products.
+A need was felt that India should also have a mechanism like FLEGT to ban the import of illegal timber, if any, and to encourage the use of certified wood and wood products.